 Research shows that an American suffers a heart attack approximately every 40 seconds, and with these and similar numbers painting a vivid picture of our state of health, its high time more people started thinking about prevention.

-Exercise, combined with a healthy diet, remains the best way to keep your cardiovascular system resilient, and the following five can help you achieve your goals to protect your heart!
+Exercise, combined with a healthy diet with food good for heart, remains the best way to keep your cardiovascular system resilient, and the following five can help you achieve your goals to protect your heart!

 If you have ever felt the incredible sensation of picking up the pace while you jog in a park, and your heart accelerating from the effort, you know why this simple activity still reigns supreme when it comes to cardiovascular wellbeing.

 It helps keep your muscles toned and your blood vessels working hard to deliver oxygen, thus improving your endurance.